Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

 Models
 ------

 As well as with the CLI, you can also :ref:`build <python_build>`, :ref:`update
 <python_update>` or :ref:`clip <python_clip>` models in Python.
 If you want to develop
 you own plugin you can find detailed information in the :ref:`plugin development guide
 <plugin_quickstart>`.

-But you can also use HydroMT and its ``Model`` class to do some analysis on your model inputs or results.
+But you can also use HydroMT and its :class:`~model.Model` and :class:`~components.base.ModelComponent` classes to do some analysis on your model inputs or results.
 HydroMT views a model as a combination of different components to represent the different type of inputs of a model, like ``config`` for the model run configuration file, ``forcing`` for the dynamic forcing data of the model etc. For each